 If this doesn’t happen, I shudder to think of another owner being able to keep this delicate treasure above water.
-And I can’t imagine a Portland without Movie Madness.
-Rally around what Mike and the Hollywood Theatre are trying to do – head on over to the kickstarter page now and pledge your support for the future of the best video store on the planet*.
+I can’t imagine a Portland without Movie Madness, so let’s rally around what Mike and the Hollywood Theatre are trying to do – head on over to the kickstarter page now and pledge your support for the future of the best video store on the planet*.

 *to my knowledge.